Mmodarre/Delta-Live-Tables-Meta-Lean/readme.md

 - ✅ Expectations and Quality Metrics
 - ✅ Auto Loader and CDC
 - ❌ Direct Publishing Mode (Private Preview)
-  - The framework currently does not support Direct Publishing Mode which allows multi catalog and schema writes
+  - The framework currently does not support Direct Publishing Mode for Streaming Tables which allows multi catalog and schema writes
   - Will be implemented once the feature becomes generally available
   - Existing pipelines use traditional DLT execution model
+  - Materialized Views support DPM

 ### Deployment Structure